Many or all companies we feature compensate us. Compensation and editorial

 Savings accounts

 Interest rates on savings accounts tend to rise and fall with the federal funds rate.
 When the Fed hikes rates, banks can offer more attractive APYs to compete for deposits.
-But when the Fed lowers rates—as it might later this year—those APYs often drop.
-Right now, with the Fed holding steady, savings rates have plateaued.
-But if rate cuts come, expect to see those high-yield accounts get a little less exciting.
+But when the Fed lowers rates, as it seems likely to do later this month, those APYs often drop.
+If rate cuts come, expect to see those high-yield accounts get a little less exciting.

 Credit cards and personal loans